-Today’s guest blogger and Connection Messenger* Esther Miller reminisces about her first visit to Yosemite National Park many years ago, with several other special stops along the way.
-If you haven’t yet read the post that launched our series celebrating the 100th birthday of the U.S. National Park System, go to “The National Park System: 100 Years of Nature, History, and America’s Stories.”
-I hope the series will get you pulling up a map and finding a new national park to explore and share with your family and friends.
+Today’s guest blogger Esther Miller reminisces about her first visit to Yosemite National Park many years ago, with several other special stops along the way.
+For more on the the U.S. National Park System, go to “The National Park System: America’s Hidden Treasure.”
+I hope you’ll be inspired to pull out a map and find a new national park to explore and share with your family and friends.
 Each is a national treasure.
 Each will feed your soul.

 Off to Yosemite!